ericharmeling/docs-pipeline/docs/architecture.md

 This document details the architecture and implementation of a documentation CI/CD pipeline that uses LLMs to augment the documentation generation and validation process.

-This pipeline is designed specifically to generate, validate, and publish developer documentation for Anthropic's Claude SDK for Python.
+This pipeline is designed specifically to generate, validate, and publish developer documentation for the [Anthropic Python Library](https://github.com/anthropics/anthropic-sdk-python).
 The pipeline is designed to be used in a GitHub repository dedicated to documentation, and is triggered by a push to the repository.

-**Note:** A pipeline for publishing documentation for Anthropic's Claude SDKs already exists.
+**Note:** A pipeline for publishing documentation for Anthropic's Client APIs already exists.
 This pipeline architecture is not intended to replace that pipeline, but rather propose an alternative approach based on industry-standard practices.

 ## Architecture